The Ideal Griddle Temp for Pancakes

 When you're cooking pancakes on a griddle pan, you need to judge the temperature to get the best pancakes.
 It takes a little practice, of course.
 Simply follow the instructions above, but remember to always carry out the 'water test' before pouring on your pancake mix.
 If the water slides across the surface of the griddle pan, then you're good to go.
 If it sizzles, then it's too hot.

 You always need a little oil for griddle cooking - you can use any grease, or butter to cook up the best pancakes at home.
 A little bit of grease really adds to the flavor and gives the pancakes that authentic diner taste.
-Importantly, it can also help the pancakes to not stick to the surface of the griddle.
+Importantly, it can also help the griddle pancakes not stick to the surface of the griddle.

 If you are using a non-stick griddle, then you could get away without any grease.
 If you are using a cast iron griddle pan, make sure that your pan has a good layer of seasoning before you start cooking your pancakes.